 }

-The Slave code is even simpler.
-First, we have generated the text string that we want to send in the ‘Json’ variable at the beginning of the program.
-In a real project, of course, we would regenerate this variable when necessary, and probably activate a flag to know that we have pending data to send, for example.
+The Follower code is even simpler.
+First, we have generated the text string we want to send in the variable ‘Json’ during the start of the program.
+In a real project, of course, we would regenerate this variable when necessary and, probably, set a flag to know that we have pending data to send, for example.

-The part that matters to us, the communication.
-On the one hand, we have the ‘receiveEvent’ callback function, which is responsible for receiving the characters that indicate the phase of the reception ASK_FOR_LENGTH and ASK_FOR_DATA, and storing it in the ‘request’ variable.
+The part that matters to us is the communication.
+On one hand, we have the callback function ‘receiveEvent’, which is responsible for receiving the characters that indicate the reception phase ASK_FOR_LENGTH and ASK_FOR_DATA, and storing it in the variable ‘request’.

-On the other hand, in the ‘requestEvent’ callback we check the current phase that we save in the ‘request’ variable.
+On the other hand, in the ‘requestEvent’ callback we check the current phase stored in the variable ‘request’.
 If we are in phase 1, we send the current length of the Json file.
-If it is phase 2, we send the Json file in blocks of up to 32 bytes.
+If it is phase 2, we send the Json file in blocks of a maximum of 32 bytes.

 Conclusion

-We have seen how to send a message of indeterminate length between two microprocessors like Arduino by making the request from the Master to the Slave in two phases, and splitting the transmission into blocks of up to 32 bytes.
+We have seen how to send a message of indeterminate length between two microprocessors like Arduino by making the request from the Master to the Follower in two phases, and dividing the sending into blocks of a maximum of 32 bytes.

-Working in Json format will have the advantage of not worrying about the size of the variables when working on different microprocessors (here an int is 2 bytes, there it is 4, etc etc).
+By working in Json format we will have the advantage of not worrying about variable sizes when working on different microprocessors (here an int is 2 bytes, there it’s 4, etc etc).

-On the other hand, as we know, a ‘normal’ 8-bit Arduino (Uno, Nano…) is quite tight on dynamic memory, and perhaps not the most suitable machines for working with Json format.
-Other processors such as the ESP8266/32, or the Arduino Mega, are much more comfortable with this task.
+On the other hand, as we know, a ‘normal’ 8-bit Arduino (Uno, Nano…) is tight on dynamic memory, and perhaps they are not the most suitable machines for working with Json format.
+Other processors like the ESP8266/32, or the Arduino Mega are much more comfortable with this task.

-This does not mean that we should not do it, only that we should pay special attention when working with dynamic memory.
-Something that, on the other hand, we should always do in any case.
-For example, do not generate a String variable to contain the Json sent or received each time, if not reuse the same (as we have done in the example) or you will end up with fragmentation and the program will become unstable.
+This does not mean we shouldn’t do it, only that we should pay special attention when working with dynamic memory.
+Something that, by the way, we should always do anyway.
+For example, don’t create a String variable to contain the sent or received Json each time, but reuse the same one (as we did in the example) or you will end up fragmenting and the program will become unstable.

-If we take into account these considerations regarding the use of dynamic memory, the truth is that the exchange in Json format through I2C is a great tool for sharing data between microprocessors, and a great way to connect an Arduino with an ESP8266/32 or a Raspberry Pi.
+If we take these considerations regarding dynamic memory usage into account, the truth is that Json format exchange via I2C is a great tool for sharing data between microprocessors, and a great way to connect an Arduino with an ESP8266/32 or a Raspberry Pi.